-Changes in site closure and reclamation estimates are accounted for as a change in the corresponding capitalized cost, if there are no assets at site then it will be charged to the income statement.
+Changes in site closure and reclamation estimates are accounted for as a change in the corresponding capitalized cost, if there are no assets at site then it will be charged to the statement of income (loss).

 Costs of site closure and reclamation projects for which a provision has been recorded are recorded directly against the provision as incurred, most of which are incurred at the end of the life of the mine.